-By letter dated September 11, 2017, HUD advised FFRF that its appeal was denied.
-The sole ground HUD offered for the denial was its claim that FFRF was seeking documents that do not relate to HUD operations or activities.
-Compl. ¶ 45.
-12
+By letter dated September 11, 2017, HUD advised FFRF that its appeal was denied.14 The sole ground HUD offered for the denial was its claim that FFRF was seeking documents that do not relate to HUD operations or activities.
+Exhibit 9 to D's Mem.; Compl.
+I ¶ 45.

 On October 26, 2017, FFRF filed another FOIA request with HUD seeking: (1) correspondence, including emails to or from any representative of HUD, including Secretary Carson, regarding the "Revive Us 2" event Secretary Carson attended at the Museum of the Bible on October 24, 2017; and (2) Secretary Carson's daily schedule from October 24, 2017 (the "Revive Us 2 FOIA").
-Compl. ¶ 46.
-13 FFRF also requested a fee waiver for its Revive Us 2 FOIA because the subject of the request is a matter of concern to FFRF members, HUD personnel, and the public.
-Compl. ¶ 47.
+Exhibit 6 to D's Mem.; Compl.
+I ¶ 46.
+FFRF also requested a fee waiver for its Revive Us 2 FOIA because the subject of the request is a matter of concern to FFRF members, HUD personnel, and the public.
+Exhibit 6 to D's Mem.; Compl.
+I ¶ 47.

 One day later, on October 27, 2017, HUD advised FFRF that its fee waiver request was denied stating only that FFRF had failed to meet the agency's fee waiver criteria - the identical response it provided for the CM FOIA.
-Compl. ¶ 48.
-14
+Compl.
+I ¶ 48.16

 By letter dated December 8, 2017, FFRF appealed HUD's denial of its requested fee waiver.
-FFRF first noted that HUD had failed to provide a reason for the denial beyond the conclusory statement FFRF had failed to meet the applicable criteria.
-Compl. ¶ 49.
+17 FFRF first noted that HUD had failed to provide a reason for the denial beyond the conclusory statement FFRF had failed to meet the applicable criteria.
+Exhibit D; Compl.
+I ¶ 49.
 FFRF then addressed each of the criteria, explaining in detail how its request satisfies each.
 First, FFRF explained how its request directly concerns Secretary Carson's operations and activities in his official capacity as a HUD representative.
-Second, FFRF explained that the requested documents will contribute significantly to public understanding of whether the government is complying with the Establishment Clause of the First Amendment, and contribute to greater understanding of HUD's involvement in the "Revive Us 2" event, including who attended, if staff were pressured into attending, and if staff time and government resources were spent organizing the event.
+Second, FFRF explained that the requested documents will contribute significantly to public understanding of whether the government is complying with the Establishment Clause of the First Amendment and contribute to greater understanding of HUD's involvement in the "Revive Us 2" event, including who attended, if staff were pressured into attending, and if staff time and government resources were spent organizing the event.
 Third, FFRF explained the significant public interest in the subject matter of its request, the fact that the requested information is not publicly available, and FFRF's numerous channels of communication to reach millions of citizens.
 Fourth, FFRF explained how disclosing the requested records will contribute significantly to the public's understanding of government activities or operations given the vital public interest in knowing if Secretary Carson is complying with the Constitution's requirements.
-Compl. ¶ 50.15
+Exhibit D; Compl.
+I ¶ 50.